Recoskie/JDasm/README.md

 Without it you do not have a nice virtually mapped binary application in it's proper address space.

-Also without it you would not be able to accurately make changes to sections of a program, or read it.
+Also without it.
+You would not be able to accurately make changes to sections of a program, or read it.

 ------------------------------------------------------------
 Virtual memory view, and hex editor.